Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 --new fixtures/new_metrics_good.json

-Example with expected failure for the red button scenario uses fixtures/new_metrics_bad.json: run_validation.py and ci_gate.py should exit with code 1 because manual_review_floor and silent_p0_cap are violated.
+The example with the expected failure for the red button scenario uses fixtures/new_metrics_bad.json: run_validation.py and ci_gate.py should exit with code 1 because manual_review_floor and silent_p0_cap are violated.

 Artifacts and Readiness Criteria